jacometoss/PyEWS/docs/parte2/index.rst

 you can support me in the development of this project and further motivate my creativity to make this tool very useful.

-You can buy me a coffee:
+You can buy me a coffee as a donation at the following link:

 |image7|